What is a Division Order?

-When are royalty payments suspended?
+When and why are royalty payments suspended?

-- Missing Tax ID
+- Missing Tax ID number (SSN/EIN)

-- Insufficient address
+- Insufficient or incorrect address

-- Notice of death
+- Notice of death of an owner

-- Operator Requests
+- Operator requests

 What options are available for receiving payment and payment details?

-Direct Deposit/ACH (Automatic Clearing House)
+- Direct Deposit/ACH (Automatic Clearing House)

 How do I read my check stub?